vmware-archive/nsxraml/md-version/nsxvapi.md

 In an active standby environment, the managed object ID for a given VM might not be the same in the active and standby datacenters.
-NSX 6.3.x introduces a Unique ID Selection Criteria on the primary NSX Manager to use to identify VMs when attaching them to universal security tags.
+NSX 6.3.x introduces a Unique ID Selection Criteria on the primary NSX Manager to use to identify VMs when attaching them to universal security tags only.
 You can use them singly or in combination.
-The selection criteria is set to VM instance UUID by default.
+The VM instance UUID is the recommended selection criteria.
+See the descriptions for more information.

+The default value for the selection criteria is null and must be set before assigning a universal security tag to a VM.
+The selection criteria can be set only on the primary NSX manager and is read-only on secondary NSX Managers.

 Security Tag Assignment<br>Metadata Parameter | Description
 ------|-------
-instance_uuid | VM instance UUID
-bios_uuid | VM BIOS UUID
-vmname | VM name
+instance_uuid | The VM instance UUID is generally unique within a vCenter domain, however there are exceptions such as when deployments are made through snapshots.
+If the VM instance UUID is not unique, you can use the VM BIOS UUID in combination with the VM name. bios_uuid | The BIOS UUID is not guaranteed to be unique within a vCenter domain, but it is always preserved in case of disaster.
+Use BIOS UUID in combination with VM name to reduce the chance of a duplicate ID. vmname | If all of the VM names in an environment are unique, then VM name can be used to identify a VM across vCenters.
+Use VM name in combination with VM BIOS UUID to reduce the chance of a duplicate ID.

 * **get** *(secured)*: Retrieve unique ID section criteria configuration.